House of Lecubarri: History

-The noble House remained present centuries later, in the court of the king Theobald I, son of Blanche of Navarre and nephew of Sancho VII, where it took part in his foreign issues and private security from 1234 to 1240 obtaining, the Lordship of Lecubarri, which comprised certain domains in Navarre.
+The origins of the family trace back to the 11th century (Late Middle Ages), when more than half of the Iberian Peninsula was under the rule of the Moors.
+The lineage gained influence in the court of the king Theobald I, son of Blanche of Navarre and nephew of Sancho VII, where it took part in his foreign issues and private security from 1234.